 Unfortunately, scammers are well aware of this.
-In fact, according to a 2012 report from Acting Deputy Inspector General for Audit Michael McKenney, there were over 1.1 million cases of tax refund fraud in 2011 – over 2.5 times the amount in 2010.
+In fact, according to a 2013 audit by the Treasury Inspector General for Tax Administration, there were more than 1.1 million cases of tax refund fraud in 2012.
 All a thief needs to run a tax refund scam on you is your social security number, leaving you wondering where your tax refund went.

 How does tax refund fraud occur?
 How can you prevent tax refund scams?

 How Tax Refund Fraud Occurs

 Tax refund fraud is often perpetrated by identity thieves.

 Identity theft comes in various forms.
 According to the US Department of Justice, these include the following:

 - Dumpster diving: Going through your garbage or recycle bins for statements, etc.

 - Shoulder surfing: Listening to or watching you as you say or enter information (such as your SSN)